-I am pleased to present Bassetlaw District Council's Statement of Accounts for the financial year ended 31st March 2024.
+I am pleased to present Bassetlaw District Council's Statement of Accounts for the financial year ended 31st March 2025.
 The published accounts are an important element of the overall arrangements for demonstrating the Council's financial stewardship of public money.
-Whilst by their very nature the accounts are backward facing, they provide the context for the challenging financial position the Council continues to operate within.
+Whilst by their very nature the accounts are backward-facing they provide the context for the challenging financial position the Council continues to operate within.

-Medium-Term Financial Planning for the period 2024/25 to 2028/29 was approved at Council on 7th March 2024 and this sets out the Council's assumptions on expenditure, income and financing in order to ensure the delivery of the Council's vision and corporate objectives.
+Our Medium-Term Financial Plan for the period 2025/26 to 2029/30 was approved at Council on 27th February 2025 and this sets out the Council's assumptions on expenditure, income and financing in order to ensure the delivery of the Council's vision and corporate objectives.

 Central Government has had plans to reform the local government finance system for a number of years.
-The Government initially intended for these reforms to take effect from 2020/21.
-It has now delayed these reforms further to 2026/27 at the earliest.
+The Government initially intended for these reforms to take effect from 2020/21 but delayed these reforms for several years.